How we’re preserving the past by protecting our digital history

 This is just a fraction of the 87,000 lines of metadata needed to preserve the digital records of the Records Committee.

-If you are looking to donate and preserve digital records that document Winnipeg’s history or culture, you can email our Archives.
+Email our Archives if you want to donate and preserve digital records documenting Winnipeg’s history or culture.

 Was this information helpful?